 Former screen actress Joan Leslie, one of the last surviving stars of Hollywood’s Golden Age and highly popular during the wartime years, passed away in Los Angeles at age 90 on October 12, 2015.

 I first met Joan Leslie in 1999 at her Los Feliz home, in the hills near Griffith Park, after being introduced to her by her two-time film director Vincent Sherman (1906-2006).
-She talked about her early years in films, stardom, her co-stars, her directors and about her happy life after films.
+She talked about her early years in films, stardom, her co-stars, her directors, and about her happy life after films.

 At an incredibly young age of 15, Miss Leslie appeared in her breakthrough film, the film noir classic “High Sierra” (1941, the first film where she was credited as Joan Leslie) starring Ida Lupino and Humphrey Bogart, with Bogart playing ‘Mad Dog’ Roy Earle, a tough guy who falls in love with Velma, a seemingly sweet and naïve teenager, a character portrayed by Miss Leslie.
 As Roy Earle is about to find out later, to his own dismay, she is not as naïve as he first thought she was.

 Although only a supporting role in Raoul Walsh’s screen classic, Velma turned out to be a wonderful character for the young and ambitious Joan Leslie (b.
-Joan Brodel in Detroit, Michigan on January 26, 1925) who started her show business career in the 1930s with her elder sisters Betty and Mary Brodel as a vaudeville trio, an act known as The Brodel Sisters, until she caught the attention of an MGM talent scout and was given a six month contract at the studio, earning her $ 200 a week, with George Cukor’s “Camille” (1937) as her screen debut.
+Joan Brodel in Detroit, Michigan, on January 26, 1925), who started her show business career in the 1930s with her elder sisters Betty and Mary Brodel as a vaudeville trio, an act known as The Brodel Sisters, until she caught the attention of an MGM talent scout and was given a six-month contract at the studio, earning her $200 a week, with George Cukor’s “Camille” (1937) as her screen debut.

-Do you still remember appearing in “Camille”?
+Ms. Leslie, do you still remember appearing in “Camille”?

-You appeared in films for nearly two decades and in 1950 you married William Caldwell, an eminent Los Angeles obstetrician.
+You appeared in films for nearly two decades, and in 1950 you married William Caldwell, an eminent Los Angeles obstetrician.
 Later you almost entirely gave up acting altogether after your twin girls Patrice and Ellen were born.
 Was that an easy decision to make?

 Looking back, “High Sierra” certainly became one of your landmark films, didn’t it?